2i2c-org/2i2c-org.github.io/content/blog/2023/2023-q1-update/index.md

 Our [Open Engineering Team](https://2i2c.org/organization/#faces) continues to grow!
 We added two new team members to help improve and manage our cloud infrastructure service: [Erik Sundell](https://2i2c.org/author/erik-sundell/) and [Pris Nasrat](https://2i2c.org/author/pris-nasrat/).

+> **Note**: Pris left our team in July of 2023.
+We appreciate the work that she did with us and wish her the best in her next endeavors.

 As our team has grown, we have also had to manage more complexity in communicating and coordinating across a globally-distributed team of engineers.
 To help us manage this system, we've [created a new Engineering Manager Role](https://compass.2i2c.org/engineering/roles/engineering-manager/) and promoted [Damian Avila](https://2i2c.org/author/damian-avila/) as our team's first engineering manager.